ghc-proposals/ghc-proposals/proposals/0000-shared-class-members.rst

 Proposed Change Specification
 -----------------------------

-We add an extension ``SharedClassMethods`` which enables the following behaviour.
+We add an extension ``SharedClassMembers`` which enables the following behaviour.
 By default this extension should be enabled, or brought into a future language edition.

+As with `intrinsic typeclasses <https://gitlab.haskell.org/ghc/ghc/-/wikis/intrinsic-superclasses>`_ we will use the terminology "members" instead of "methods" so we can talk about associated types and associated data as well.

-When an instance for a class ``C`` is declared for type ``D``, with superclass ``SA``, the methods of ``SA`` can be defined in the instance declaration for ``C`` as long as there are no other definitions for those methods for type ``D``.
+When an instance for a class ``C`` is declared for type ``D``, with superclass ``SA``, the members of ``SA`` can be defined in the instance declaration for ``C`` as long as there are no other definitions for those members for type ``D``.
 This applies even for superclasses of superclasses, but only for superclasses of the class itself, not additional class constraints of the instance.
-All methods for the superclass need to be defined in the same module (and likely the same stage).
+All members for the superclass need to be defined in the same module (and likely the same stage).

-Additionally, the methods of ``S`` can be declared in multiple different instance blocks, whether that is child classes or blocks of ``S``.
-All methods of the class must have the same constraints on them, and be defined for exactly the same type.
+Additionally, the members of ``S`` can be declared in multiple different instance blocks, whether that is child classes or blocks of ``S``.
+All members of the class must have the same constraints on them, and be defined for exactly the same type.
-Each method of that class must also be declared exactly once.
+Each member of that class must also be declared exactly once.
 There should at most one instance declaration of the superclass.

-Within an instance declaration, a given named method can only be named once.
-If a superclass shares method names with the current class, you cannot declare the superclass's shared method names in the same instance declaration.
-The current class's methods will always take priority.
+Within an instance declaration, a given named member can only be named once.
+If a superclass shares member names with the current class, you cannot declare the superclass's shared member names in the same instance declaration.
+The current class's members will always take priority.

 General example
 ^^^^^^^^^^^^^^^